-- Indicators have been agreed, prioritised and refined as the result of a participatory and iterative process that accounts for the information needs of stakeholders at all levels, as well as reflecting the programme's objectives, Theory of Change, Service Standards and core business processes. - A range of data sources (both internal and external) is adopted, making sure these build on existing sources, minimise the burden of data collection and reporting, and prioritise monitoring over evaluation at the initial stages of programme maturity.
-Key data sources include: Management Information Systems (MIS); standardperiodic reporting from visits, spot-checks, audits, etc; qualitative ad-hoc studies; other administrative databases; Official Statistics data (Census, Household Budget Surveys, Living Standard Measurement Surveys, Labour Force Surveys); externally contracted impact evaluations; Community Monitoring. - Institutional arrangements of the M&E system reflect the overall institutional structure of the programme, work with existing systems, staff and processes, and are built acknowledging the need for time, dedication and in some cases legal frameworks or Memoranda of Understanding.
+- Indicators have been agreed, prioritised and refined as the result of a participatory and iterative process that accounts for the information needs of stakeholders at all levels- including those representing vulnerable populations,, as well as reflecting the programme's objectives, Theory of Change, Service Standards and core business processes. - A range of data sources (both internal and external) is adopted, making sure these build on existing sources, minimise the burden of data collection and reporting, and prioritise monitoring over evaluation at the initial stages of programme maturity.
+Key data sources include: Management Information Systems (MIS); standardperiodic reporting from visits, spot-checks, audits, etc; qualitative ad-hoc studies; other administrative databases; Official Statistics data (Census, Household Budget Surveys, Living Standard Measurement Surveys, Labour Force Surveys); externally contracted impact evaluations; Community Monitoring. - Institutional arrangements of the M&E system reflect the overall institutional structure of the programme, work with existing systems, staff and processes, and are built acknowledging the need for time, dedication and in some cases legal frameworks or Memoranda of Understanding. - M&E system and activities apply an equity lens and are inclusive fo the needs of vulnerable groups, reducing bias in results and finding out "what works" for different beneficiary groups